 - Test the ground bonding from the receptacle’s ground pin to the frame of the generator.

-That might seem like a lot of work, but if you want to provide your customers with quality products they can depend on, you need to inspect them, test them and document the results.
+While that might seem like a lot of trouble to go to, it's preferred over using a volt meter, which is like trying to judge a car's performance by just racing the engine on the side of the road.
+If you want to provide your customers with quality products they can depend on, you need to inspect them, test them and document the results.
+The future of your company depends on the quality of the service you provide your customers.